KostasValeckas/PyLongslit/_sources/identify.rst.txt

 You can see the full list at `<https://github.com/KostasValeckas/PyLongslit_dev/blob/main/database/line_lists/alfosc_he_ne_vac.dat>`_.

 This line list is taken from the same link as the arc lamp maps, and converted from air to vacuum line wavelengths.
-As user you can decide yourself whether to use the air or vacuum line , just know that your end product will also be in the same system.
+As a user you can decide yourself whether to use the air or vacuum line, just know that your end product will also be in the same system.

 The application is called by: